pjs90317/Hwk-5/Hwk5Draftb.md

 is a plausible causal link from X variables to Y and not the reverse.
 Explain your results, giving details about the estimation, some predicted values, and providing any relevant graphics.
 Impress.

+Our Regression Model: Departure Time and Health Insurance

 ### Bibliography